watts-jake/Computer-Vision/README.md

 # Computer-Vision

-The following repository contains samples of reports that I made for APPM 5720 Applied Deep Learning Part 1.
+The following repository contains reports that I made for APPM 5720 Applied Deep Learning Part 1.